 Owner, Artistic Director

-Brooke Loftis began dancing at the age of four.
-She has received extensive training in ballet/pointe, lyrical/contemporary, modern, tap, jazz, and hip hop.
+Brooke Loftis began dancing at the age of four while being raised in her mother, Debbie McCreight's dance studio, The Dance Factory (est. 1985-2015).
+She has received extensive training in ballet/pointe, lyrical, contemporary, modern, tap, jazz, and hip hop.
 She is a qualified member by examination with Dance Educators of America, Inc. She also holds a current membership with National Dance Education Organization.
 She received her Associate of Arts Degree in Dance from Santa Fe College while she was a member/student choreographer with the Dance Theater Santa Fe.

-She has worked as a professional choreographer for many years with numerous dance teams, studios and dance companies around the state of Florida.
+She has worked as an award-winning choreographer for many years with numerous dance teams, studios and dance companies throughout the state of Florida.
 She was also a faculty member of the Dancer’s Spotlight Dance Convention (based in Charlotte, NC).
-She has toured the east coast as a teacher with this traveling dance convention.
 Brooke has a love for the art of dance and finds true joy watching her dancers grow as artists.

 Her favorite dance quote is: "Dancing is the loftiest, the most moving, the most beautiful of the arts.
 For it is no mere translation or abstraction of life.
 It is life itself.” –Henry Havelock Ellis.

 Brooke is married to her best friend, Phil, and together they have three beautiful children.